 There are a number of key muscles that assist in the mechanics of breathing and when they don’t function how they were designed to, we don’t breathe properly.
 This may be a subtle breathing difference, but even a subtle difference is enough.
 One key BPD is demonstrated by upper chest breathing (UCB).

 The average human takes anywhere between 14,400 to 20,000 breaths every single day!
-With lots of exercise this may move to 40,000 breaths every day.
-That’s 20,000 contractions of the entire breathing mechanism that isn’t operating ideally every single day.
+With exercise, this may move to 40,000 breaths every day.
+That’s a lot of contractions of the entire breathing mechanism that isn’t working ideally every single day.
 Oxygen in the blood helps to maintain the pH balance between acid and alkaline within our body (pH 7.35 – pH 7.45), without enough oxygen the blood pH starts to move and it is this shift that can have a big knock-on effect to the body.

 Look into stress reduction techniques to limit the limbic systems impact on the muscles that aid/effect breathing.
 Mindfulness and meditation can be a real 'game changer' (I recommend reading ‘The Power Of Now’ by Eckhart Tolle as a great starting point).
 Over time your breathing pattern can return to optimal and the body will no longer need to go into the unwanted adaptation to correct the pH levels in your blood.